phuchoang2603/phuchoang2603.github.io/content/posts/hackathon-steam-hacks-2023.md

 You might be wondering, is that all?
 Why were you so easily compromised?
 Well, I did attempt to negotiate with her.
 However, as mentioned earlier, choosing the idea of creating a marketplace for refurbished devices would result in my team being disqualified from the STEAM Hacks competition if they discovered any correlation or signs of idea copying from my Samsung product last year.
 On another note, my primary motivation for participating in this competition was not solely to complete my Samsung product but rather to acquire and expand my knowledge and skills.

 ## Building the entire application myself
-Wow, what a nightmare that was.
-I can't even begin to describe how unproductive the environment was compared to our typically smooth and comfortable team discussions.
 I don't want to point fingers or be too hard on myself, but it's clear that none of the Hacker members on our team were pulling their weight.
 It's not entirely their fault though; they excel in competitive coding, but they weren't adequately prepared for web development or a hackathon like this.
 So, I found myself having to join them in tackling the code development.

 Furthermore, our team was currently facing a conflicting idea with our leader regarding the counterfeit product verification system.
 Unlike other student projects that typically involve education or mental health, this idea feels challenging for us to create something meaningful.
 Initially, our leader proposed using AI to detect fake patterns or incorrect labels, but our team lacks the competence in developing AI-related features.
 Additionally, implementing such a system seemed impossible and unproductive due to the vast variety of products and their unique fake versions.
 Moreover, there are also concerns about implementation costs and potential returns.